What Does Pet Insurance Cover

 By covering a percentage of authorised vet bills, pet insurance may help owners save money.
 While specifics may vary per policy, here is a general outline of how pet insurance often works:

-• If you take your sick or wounded pet to a licenced veterinarian or animal hospital, your insurance will reduce your out-of-pocket expenses.
-Your veterinarian visit should be paid for at the time.
+• If you take your sick or wounded pet to a licensed veterinarian or animal hospital, your insurance will reduce your out-of-pocket expenses.
+Your veterinarian visit should be paid for at the time of the visit.

 • You should expect to get 70% to 100% of your covered expenditures back if you hit your deductible.
 The typical timeframe for policyholders to get their reimbursement after lodging a claim is 5 to 9 days.